Ex-Mumbai cricketers recall 1997-98 tour vs Aus when Sachin hit a double ton

-Ex-Mumbai stalwarts Nilesh Kulkarni & Amit Pagnis recall Australia's 1997-98 tour warm-up at the CCI where Sachin Tendulkar plundered a double ton
+Ex-Mumbai stalwarts Nilesh Kulkarni & Amit Pagnis recall Australia's 1997-98 tour warm-up at the CCI where Sachin Tendulkar plundered a brilliant double century

 The Australians run around the Brabourne Stadium as they prepare for tomorrow’s tour opener against India 'A'.
 PIC/Suresh Karkera